-Greater Manchester Talent Match is a Big Lottery-funded programme bringing together the private, public and voluntary sectors to support young people aged 18-24 who have not been in employment, education or training for twelve months or more and who need extra support to help them along their pathway to work.
+Greater Manchester Talent Match was a Big Lottery-funded programme bringing together the private, public and voluntary sectors to support young people aged 18-24 who have not been in employment, education or training for twelve months or more and who need extra support to help them along their pathway to work.

-The Greater Manchester Talent Match partnership is led by Greater Manchester Centre for Voluntary Organisation and includes Greater Manchester Combined Authority, Greater Manchester Youth Network, private sector employers (The Co-operative Group and Addleshaw Goddard), the Greater Manchester Chamber of Commerce and the Greater Manchester Skills and Employment Partnership.
+The Greater Manchester Talent Match partnership was led by Greater Manchester Centre for Voluntary Organisation and included Greater Manchester Combined Authority, Greater Manchester Youth Network, private sector employers (The Co-operative Group and Addleshaw Goddard), the Greater Manchester Chamber of Commerce and the Greater Manchester Skills and Employment Partnership.

-Talent Match is a Big Lottery Fund £108 million investment to tackle youth unemployment in 21 areas of England.
+Talent Match was a Big Lottery Fund £108 million investment to tackle youth unemployment in 21 areas of England.
 Greater Manchester Talent Match supports young people in the ten districts of Greater Manchester.

-As the lead partner in the Greater Manchester Talent Match partnership, GMCVO has overall responsibility for the delivery of the programme.
+As the lead partner in the Greater Manchester Talent Match partnership, GMCVO had overall responsibility for the delivery of the programme.

 - Partnership Board: The GMCVO Board has devolved responsibility for the delivery of the programme to the Greater Manchester Talent Match Partnership Board, consisting of senior representatives of each of the eight partner organisations.

-- Steering Group: The Greater Manchester Talent Match Steering Group has an advisory function, contributing expertise towards the design and delivery of the programme.
+- Steering Group: The Greater Manchester Talent Match Steering Group had an advisory function, contributing expertise towards the design and delivery of the programme.

-- Youth Panel: Our Youth Panel play a vital role in driving the design and delivery of the programme.
+- Youth Panel: Our Youth Panel played a vital role in driving the design and delivery of the programme.

-- Employers: We are joined by a number of Employers who support the Greater Manchester Talent Match programme.
+- Employers: We were joined by a number of Employers who support the Greater Manchester Talent Match programme.

 - Talent Coaches: Support for our young people is mainly provided by Talent Coaches, named workers who offer one-to-one, long-term support throughout their journey to employment.
 Support is delivered through a series of opportunities, designed to help young people to make positive progress towards employment.